emreYbs/Picus-Security-Bootcamp/Week 3/Cloud Security.md

-# Week 3: Cloud Security
+# Week 3: Cloud Security  :cloud: :guardsman:

-Cloud computing is the delivery of hosted services, including software, hardware, and storage, over the Internet.
+**:cloud: Cloud computing** is the delivery of hosted services, including software, hardware, and storage, over the Internet.
 The benefits of rapid deployment, flexibility, low up-front costs, and scalability, have made cloud computing virtually universal among organizations of all sizes, often as part of a hybrid/multi-cloud infrastructure architecture.

 Cloud security refers to the technologies, policies, controls, and services that protect cloud data, applications, and infrastructure from threats.